LEISHMANIASIS (Kala-azar)

 Diagnostic tests for PKDL

-Microscopy of slit skin smear using leishman or giemsa’s stain
+Microscopy of slit skin smear using leishman or giemsa’s

-Microscopy of skin biopsy matter using immuno histochemical stain
+Microscopy of skin biopsy matter using immuno histochemical

 Culture of skin biopsy specimen in NNN media